obsidianmd/obsidian-help/en/Linking notes and files/Embedding files.md

 ```
 ## Embed a list in a note

-To embed a list present in your `source_list.md` file, add the block id to your list:
+To embed a list from a different note, first add a [[Internal links#Link to a block in a note|block identifier]] to your list:

 ```md